 Now, this is just a basic setup to get you started.
 I’d suggest spending some time looking at some of the other column types and deciding on a setup that’s fit for your business.
 But for the time being, this will give you all the information that you need to quickly determine the performance of your campaigns.

 As opposed to what Google wants you to see instead.

 Tip 5 – Segment!

-Like most things on Google Ads there are lots of ways to do the same thing and even more ways to do things that don’t actually need to be done.
+Like most things on Google Ads, there are lots of ways to do the same thing and even more ways to do things that don’t actually need to be done.

-The ability to segment campaign data can be a powerful tool, but from my experience it’s only something you need to do every once in a while.
+The ability to segment campaign data can be a powerful tool, but from my experience, it’s only something you need to do every once in a while.

 To segment your data click on the ‘segment’ icon next to the ‘columns’ icon from earlier.
 As you’ll see there are a load of different options.
-Some, like device, can be handy, but the conversions view is probably the most important and widely used segmentation option.
+Some, like devices, can be handy, but the conversions view is probably the most important and widely used segmentation option.

 Segmenting by conversions will allow you to see what conversion actions are being generated on a line-by-line basis.
 Way easier than going to tools>conversions.

 Tip 6 – Label EVERYTHING

 The key to any successful campaign on any platform is always organisation.
 Trust me, I learned this the hard way.